ironhack-labs/unit-testing-guided-example/README.md

 Our `divide` unit tests will experiment with dividing plain integers, floating point numbers, but also dividing by `0`.
 If this edge case is not considered, the last test of the test suite will fail.

-## BONUS: Iteration 8 - Creating our own tests
+## Iteration 8 - Creating our own tests

 Up until now, we've been coding our functions to pass our tests.
 What we've been unknowingly doing is following a testing methodology called **"Test-Driven Development"**.
 This happens when the tests have been written in advance, and we're simply completing our functions to match the specifications that had been originally defined.